planetfederal/workshops/workshops/data_configs/slides/raster.md

 ----------------------

 - Use native JAI

 - Use native ImageIO

 - Enable native mosaic acceleration

-- Enable Tile recycling if there are no memory problems
+- Enable tile Recycling if there are no memory problems

-- Use 2 X #cores in Tile threads
+- Use 2 X #cores in Tile Threads

 ---